180,000 Kilometres of Adventure: One Polish Cameraman's Hunt for the Perfect Shot

 I could look inside, through the hole, into a cauldron full of molten lava, the gates of hell, the palace of the goddess Pele.

 Halik was as passionate about travelling as he was about filming.
 The show showed places from all around the globe: Egypt, Sri Lanka, the Galapagos Islands.
-Under the communist regime, when obtaining a passport was no easy feat, the series was especially important, as it offered a much needed window on the world to many Poles who would otherwise have few occasions to see what life was like beyond the Iron Curtain.
+In Poland under the communist regime, when obtaining a passport was no easy feat, the series was especially important, as it offered a much needed window on the world to many Poles who would otherwise have few occasions to see what life was like beyond the Iron Curtain.

 The Croix de Guerre

 There was, however, a very important journey in his life which he never intended to going on.
 During World War II, Halik, who was running a photo parlour in Zalesie, a village in the north of Poland, was forced to join the German army.
-He was sent to France where eventually he managed to escape the Wehrmacht and join the French resistance.
+He was sent to France, where eventually, he managed to escape the Wehrmacht and join the French resistance.

 Exploring faraway places

-According to Halik, he met his French wife Pierrette after being shot down over France.
-That, of course, couldn’t have happened and he probably met her through his brothers-in-arms in the French underground, among whom were members of her family.
-Toward the end of the war, Halik found himself in Britain, where he served in an infantry unit of the Polish Armed Forces in the West.
+According to Halik, he met his French wife, Pierrette, after he was shot down over France.
+That, of course, couldn’t have happened, and he probably met her through his brothers-in-arms in the French underground, among whom were members of her family.
+Towards the end of the war, Halik found himself in Britain, where he served in an infantry unit of the Polish Armed Forces in the West.
 After the end of the war, he and Pierrette left the UK and went to Argentina.

 One of Halik’s trips took him to Bettontire, a village in the Brazilian state Mato Grosso inhabited by the Hinan tribe, which lived in deep isolation.
-Halik managed to charm the locals, so distrustful of white people, by taking on their lifestyle.
+Halik managed to charm the locals, who were distrustful of white people, by taking on their lifestyle.
 He and Pierrette would let their bodies be painted according to local customs, and they used traditional hunting methods.
 Halik was even pronounced a member of the tribe.
-Thanks to this, he was able to film the Hinan, obtaining unique footage of their aboriginal lifestyle – a way of life which is almost non-existent now.
+Thanks to this, he was able to film the Hinan, obtaining unique footage of their way of life, which is almost non-existent now.

 From Argentina to Alaska

 In 1961, after having been declared dead by the media more than once, Tony and Pierrette finally returned home.
 But it wasn’t just the two of them.
-They came with their son, Ozana, who had been born while they were in the U.S. He journeyed with his parents on their way back to Argentina and, as a child raised in the wilderness and among Indian tribes, he was a real sensation: the story of the travelling boy and his folks appeared in Life as well as periodicals in France, Mexico, and other countries.
+They came with their son, Ozana, who had been born while they were in the US.
+He journeyed with his parents on their way back to Argentina and, as a child raised in the wilderness and among Indian tribes, he was a real sensation: the story of the travelling boy and his folks appeared in Life, as well as periodicals in France, Mexico and other countries.

-Soon after their great road trip ended, they moved to Mexico.
-Halik worked as an NBC reporter filming important events around the globe: Lebanon, Nigeria, Bolivia.
-In 1966, he travelled to Cuba, where, despite acting as a journalist of a U.S. network, he managed to conduct a film interview with Fidel Castro (Halik spoke many languages, including Spanish, French, and English).
-The Pole later claimed that he received a Pulitzer prize for this NBC interview – an obvious mystification considering that you can only get one for something written, not filmed.
+Soon after their great road trip ended, the family moved to Mexico.
+Halik worked as an NBC reporter, filming important events around the globe: Lebanon, Nigeria, Bolivia.
+In 1966, he travelled to Cuba, where, despite acting as a journalist of a US network, he managed to conduct a film interview with Fidel Castro (Halik spoke many languages, including Spanish, French and English).
+The Pole later claimed that he received a Pulitzer Prize for this interview – an obvious mystification, considering that you can only receive one for something written, not filmed.

-In the 1980s, Halik started to make appearances on a travel show on Polish Television, soon after he was joined by Dzikowska.
-They’d show voiceover footage from their travels to faraway places and talk about them facing the camera in a studio filled with exotic artefacts.
-The format, which changed names several times, until in 1986, it became Pieprz i Wanilia (editor’s translation: Pepper and Vanilla), proved a great success and made Halik and Dzikowska stars.
+In the 1980s, Halik started to make appearances on a travel show on Polish Television; soon after, he was joined by Dzikowska.
+They’d show voiceover footage from their travels to faraway places, talking about them before the camera in a studio filled with exotic artefacts.
+The format changed names several times, until in 1986, it became Pieprz i Wanilia.
+The show proved a great success and made Halik and Dzikowska stars.
 At the height of its popularity, Poles would spontaneously write ‘Been here.
 Tony Halik’, on walls, tables – all over!

 A fish hunting bow

-Despite his tendency to mix fact and fiction (his World War II story, his Pulitzer for NBC, claiming that he drove through the Darien jungle by car, which he didn’t, and a few others…) his ethnographic input is considered extremely valuable as it gives testimony to a number of cultures and customs that have largely disappeared in modern times, e.g. using bows to hunt fish, once a common practice in certain areas of Mato Grosso.
+Despite his tendency to mix fact and fiction (his World War II story, his Pulitzer for NBC; claiming that he drove through the Darien jungle by car, which he didn’t – and a few others…) Halik's ethnographic input is considered extremely valuable, as it gives testimony to a number of cultures and customs that have largely disappeared in modern times.
+These include using bows to hunt fish, once a common practice in certain areas of Mato Grosso.

-Sources: Based on the book Tu byłem.
-Tony Halik by Mirosław Wlekły.
+Sources: Based on the book 'Tu Byłem: Tony Halik' by Mirosław Wlekły